 It is one of the easiest and most direct ways in which any investor with some retirement funds can invest in precious metals.
-It is a fairly simple concept to understand as long as you have a firm grasp of the following key aspects:
+It is a fairly simple (read how to buy gold for IRA here) concept to understand as long as you have a firm grasp of the following key aspects:

 If you have ever come across the limitations imposed by the IRS on various types of self-directed IRAs, such as a Roth IRA or traditional IRA, you already have an idea of what we mean by contribution limits.

 Since the money being used to fund your gold IRA is coming from another retirement account, you cannot just take as much as you want and use it to buy gold.